wyounas/wyounas.github.io/_posts/2025-02-24-a-simple-program-whose-proof-isnt-for-knuth.md

 So 8 is a better choice for d[5] than 9 for correctness reasons and this is why the choice of fifth digit matters.
 It's fascinating how Knuth goes for optimal rounding using the above conditional for choice for d[5] than 9 for correctness reasons.

-Overall two beautiful insights emerge after ensuring P2's correctness:
+Overall two beautiful insights emerge after looking at P2's correctness:

 - How an invariant relationship checks for the permissibility of each decimal digit in the outcome.
-If the outcome is `0.d1d2d3d4d5` then the invariant ensures first that _d1_ is permissible, then it checks for _d2_, then for _d3_, again for _d4_, and lastly for _d5_.
+For the output `.d1d2d3d4d5` how the invariant ensures the permissibility of _d1_, then for _d2_, then for _d3_, again for _d4_, and lastly for _d5_ is nothing short of beautiful.
+The pursuit of precision is often beautiful.

 - How the proof elegantly and optimally rounds the fifth digit.